wootguy/SevenKewp/README.md

 Currently, the mod is designed to run as a replacement server library for Half-Life, rather than a new mod with its own server list and client.
 The mod doesn't work with Sven Co-op clients yet.

-# Building plugins
+# Building native plugins
-This mod has its own plugin system, similar to metamod.
-Here's how you build those plugins.
+Native plugins are tightly integrated with the mod code and have full access to its classes and utilities.
+This makes native plugins powerful but easily broken by mod updates.
+Here's how to build them.

 1. Set up the mod project as described in the previous section
 2. Open a shell in `SevenKewp/plugins/`